lizkaufman/sls-demo-code/README.md

 - npm i -g serverless (installs Serverless globally on your machine the first time you use it)
 - serverless (starts your project and asks you the setup questions)
-- sls deploy (sends your code to AWS once you've set up your credentials; redeploy using this every time you make changes, and it'll swap out the old code with the new)
+- sls deploy (sends your code to AWS once you've set up your credentials; redeploy using this every time you make changes, and it'll swap out the old code with the new; also, it'll give you your URLS for your end points in the console for you to copy and paste once it's deployed your code)